Greenbelt (Golden Horseshoe): History

 Facing pressure from realtors and home builders to decrease the size of the Greenbelt to allow for expansion of housing developments, Premier Kathleen Wynne said that the 27 April 2017 Provincial Budget will not diminish the protected lands.
 "We're committed to growing the Greenbelt not shrinking the Greenbelt," she explained.
 According to the Neptis Foundation (a publisher of nonpartisan research on urban regions), there are roughly 45,000 acres still available for development in the GTHA, adequate until at least 2031.

 Research conducted by the CBC confirms that a great deal of land is available in both Halton Region and Toronto; for example 6,000 and 118,610 housing units, respectively, have been approved but not built.
 Oakville Mayor Rob Burton commented to the CBC about developers in late March 2017 that "we've given them serviced land they're sitting on."
 Toronto's Chief Planner Jennifer Keesmaat added that "builders control supply in this region.
 We live in a cartel economy."

 In late April 2018, during the 2018 Ontario general election campaign, Doug Ford, leader of the Ontario Progressive Conservative Party discussed the Greenbelt in a video released to the news media.
 Ford said that he would open the protected area to development if he was elected.
 His assurance to developers was made on the claim that the cost of new homes in the GTA and Hamilton area could be reduced if additional land were made available.
 Tim Gray, executive director of the environmentalist group Environmental Defence, reminded the news media that "municipal data shows that there is enough land available to provide for housing development within existing Greater Toronto and Hamilton Area urban boundaries until 2031."
 The next day, Ford reversed his position and said he would not develop the protected area.

-In late 2022, Doug Ford and the provincial government detailed their plan to amend various sections of Greenbelt land for housing development.

-In January 2023, the Ontario Provincial Police indicated that it was working to determine whether it would investigate the government's plans to open up the Greenbelt to development amid reports and complaints that the government may have tipped off developers ahead of announcing the plan — with some suggesting some prominent developers who are Progressive Conservative donors stand to benefit from the move.